HR STRATEGY

 A thorough internal and external analysis will drive the development of desired goals and objectives.
 Effective people strategies need to have associated measurable goals and objectives to help organizations determine whether their actions have the desired positive impact.

 A team that starts its people process with objectives that aren’t meaningful, realistic, or aligned with the broader corporate strategy will run into friction and challenges down the road.
-And a team that does not benchmark their current state, track relevant metrics reliably, and measure progress against targets will be unable to demonstrate impact from their people strategy.
+A team that does not benchmark its current state, track relevant metrics reliably, and measure progress against targets will be unable to demonstrate impact from its people strategy.

 Evaluating current state